 Photo by mahlervv [CC BY 3.0], via Wikimedia CommonsKasuga Gorge (春日渓谷, Kasuga Keikoku) is a beautiful gorge in Ureshino, Saga Prefecture.
 You can enjoy the beautiful contrast created by the rock surface and the clear stream as there are many acer and maple trees.

 Photo by gtknj on FlickrKunenan Mansion (九年庵, kunenan), located in Kanzaki, Saga Prefecture, is a former villa and the garden built by Itami Yataro, a big-time businessman of the Meiji period.
 This park is designated a site of scenic beauty.
 The scene of autumn leaves covering the garden is breathtakingly beautiful.
 This garden is only made available to the public during the autumn-leaf viewing season, just nine days from November 15th to 23rd.

 6. Niiyama Jinja Shrine (Saga)

-Big Gingko Tree of Izumiyama, which is located in Arita-cho, Nishimatsuura-gun, Saga prefecture largest tree in Saga prefecture with the age over 1000 years, and is designated as a national natural treasure.
-The impressive tree is illuminated from the sunset.
+Photo by STA3816 [CC BY-SA 3.0], from Wikimedia CommonsThis huge ginkgo tree in Arita, Saga Prefecture, is said to be over 1,000 years old and is designated as a natural monument.
+The impressive tree is illuminated beautifully at sunset.
 The best time for viewing is from mid-November to the end of November each year.

 9. Unzen (Nagasaki)